-Here’s an easy to facet emerald cut that’s designed to maximize yield.
-This design and its cutting sequence accommodate stones with arbitrary length to width ratios.
+Easy to cut, the Gram Easy Emerald by Jeff Graham will maximize gem yield.
+This design and its cutting sequence will also accommodate stones with arbitrary length to width ratios.

-The stone is first cut to a rectangular outline, followed next by two courses of pavilion steps.
-The P5 steps on the second course are cut in until the width across the face of the P3 facets on the first course is reduced to approximately .227W, where W is the width of the stone.
-Thus, if your stone were 10.0 mm wide, you would cut in P5 until the width of P3 had been reduced to 2.27 mm.
+First, cut the stone to a rectangular outline, then follow with two courses of pavilion steps.
+The P5 steps on the second course are cut in until the width across the face of the P3 facets on the first course is reduced to approximately 0.227W, where W is the width of the stone.
+Thus, if you have a 10 mm wide stone, cut in P5 until the width of P3 reduces to 2.27 mm.
+(0.227 x 10 mm = 2.27 mm).
 At both ends, of course.

 The pavilion ends (24, 72) are relatively steep to help keep from darkening or mixing muddy colors on the c-axis and to improve yield.
-For darker materials you could tangent ratio the crown to reduce its depth but in most cases I would rather have the dispersion of the deeper crown.
+For darker materials, you could tangent ratio the crown to reduce its depth.
+In most cases, however, I would rather have the dispersion of the deeper crown.

-The P3 outer pavilion facets light up when you rock the stone and the P5 and P10 inside blink on and off, giving the classic "emerald" look that I prefer.
+The P3 outer pavilion facets light up when you rock the stone, and the P5 and P10 inside blink.
+This gives the classic "emerald" look that I prefer.